The Breed Report ·Standard Poodle ·2026

 2What is Addison's disease in Poodles?

-Addison's disease (hypoadrenocorticism) occurs when a Poodle's adrenal glands don't produce enough cortisol and aldosterone.
-Symptoms include lethargy, vomiting, diarrhea, weight loss, and shaking — often misdiagnosed as gastrointestinal disease for months.
-An Addisonian crisis (acute adrenal failure) can be fatal without emergency treatment ($1,000-$3,000).
-Diagnosis requires blood tests ($200-$500).
-Treatment is lifelong monthly injections (DOCP) costing $500-$3,000/year depending on the dog's size.
+Adrenal glands don't produce enough cortisol and aldosterone.
+Symptoms: lethargy, vomiting, diarrhea, weight loss - often misdiagnosed as gastrointestinal disease for months.
+Addisonian crisis is fatal without emergency treatment ($1,000-$3,000).
+Diagnosis: blood tests ($200-$500).
+Lifelong treatment: monthly injections (DOCP), $500-$3,000/year.

 3What is the average lifespan of a Standard Poodle?

 Standard Poodles typically live 12-15 years.
-They're generally athletic and healthy when young, but hereditary conditions tend to appear in middle age — sebaceous adenitis between 2-5 years, Addison's disease between 4-7 years, and hip dysplasia in senior years.
-Budget for 12-15 years of potential chronic condition management.
-A healthy Standard Poodle costs $600-$1,500/year in routine care, but chronic conditions can push costs to $4,000-$8,000/year.
+Generally athletic when young, but hereditary conditions appear in middle age - sebaceous adenitis (2-5 years), Addison's disease (4-7 years), hip dysplasia in senior years.
+Healthy costs $600-$1,500/year, but chronic conditions: $4,000-$8,000/year.

 4How much does Standard Poodle bloat surgery cost?